Introduction to Guitar Picks

 Well actually the pick makes a lot of difference in a player’s tone and ability to play certain kinds of music.
 There are exceptions everywhere, of course, but a few pick related factors, combined with the musical style of interest, tend to curb the selection.

-The main factors to be considered when selecting a guitar pick: material, thickness, shape and texture.
+When selecting a guitar pick consider the following factors: material, thickness, shape and texture.

 - Celluloid from Fender just at the beginning, as they came with my first guitar,